ezetech/pr-automation/README.md

 ```
 ### Configuration File

-In the configuration file you should add the `sageUsers` parameter with GitHub logins and Sage HR emails.
+In the configuration file you may add the `sageUsers` parameter with GitHub logins and Sage HR emails.

 ```yamlex
 options: